Sainan/Clippy/README.md

 ## An Example

-> "Delete the last 10 messages"
+> Delete the last 10 messages

 will generate the equivalent of